 The research story for this enquiry

-Antislavery.org

 This enquiry really started when I found the ‘Reading’s slave links’ document produced by the Reading International Solidarity Centre in 2007.
 It was shared on this page: http://antislavery.ac.uk/solr-search?facet=collection:%22Remembering+1807%22, which may be a useful starting point for local history enquiries in other places.
 It has digitised all the Heritage Lottery Fund projects from the bicentenary celebrations of the ending of the slave trade.
 The document gave me a useful starting point for further research.

 Local libraries